Data-Science-Wallah/git_branch/README.md

 # This video is for Git Branch
-and we are on Develop branch
-and we are on QA branch
+and we are on Main branch